The legal record of public rights of way (PRoW) is known as the 'definitive map and statement'.

 - realigning the PRoW would assist the land owner

-Before considering a diversion it is important to bear the following in mind:
+Before considering a diversion, bear in mind:

 - the proposed new route cannot be diverted on to an existing public highway or a route that will be subject to an agreement made under section 38 of the Highways Act 1980

-Changing the Definitive Map
+Changing the definitive map

-- a PRoW already shown is recorded incorrectly
+- is recorded incorrectly

 - Overview of the DMMO process